bdelacretaz/sling-devops-experiments/README.md

-Building on the atomic configuration switching mechanism of the previous [sling-devops-vol1](https://github.com/bdelacretaz/sling-devops-vol1) experiment, we add more realistic Sling configurations to the Sling instances, to demonstrate atomic switching of a setup that includes both scripts and OSGi services.
+Building on the atomic configuration switching mechanism of the previous [sling-devops-vol1](https://github.com/bdelacretaz/sling-devops-vol1) experiment, we add more realistic Sling configurations to the Sling instances, to demonstrate atomic switching of a setup that includes both scripts and OSGi services, along with a shared content repository.

-For this set of experiments, the term "Sling configuration" includes everything that defines the behavior of a Sling instance: scripts, OSGi services, OSGi configurations, etc.
+Note that for this set of experiments the term "Sling configuration" includes everything that defines the behavior of a Sling instance: scripts, OSGi services, OSGi configurations, etc.

 The general scenario is similar to the previous experiment, and we use the same